Blog

 Here are some blogs you might be interested in:

-Converting MIF to JPEG: A Comprehensive Guide
+Convert MIF to ESRI Shapefile: A Comprehensive Guide Of Online GIS Converter

 What is MIF Data Format: